Running a Palo Alto AYSO Soccer Tryout

 Some of the information on this page has been sourced from http://soccerhelp.com

-AYSO requires players to be evaluated by 3rd parties.
-The intent is to ensure that AYSO parent coaches are not pressured or inclined to favor some players over others.
-AYSO requires impartial evaluations to be performed, and for written evaluations to be available for every player.
-Palo Alto AYSO has engaged UK Soccer for this purpose.
+AYSO requires players to be evaluated by 3rd parties for the AYSO Extra.
+The intent is to ensure that AYSO coaches are not pressured or inclined to favor some players over others in a way that is not in line with the appropriate skills and team composition considerations.
+AYSO requires impartial evaluations to be performed, and for written evaluations to be available for every player for audit purposes.

-The AYSO coaches run the tryout in accordance with the plan on the right, while the evaluators focus on the players' performance.
-Administrative help is needed to check in players, and organize the field.
+The Tryout Director or assistant oversees the setup and operation of the tryout.
+The Tryout Director will ensure that the needed equipment and registration materials are available at the field.
+The coaches run the tryout in accordance with the plan on the right, while the evaluators focus on the players' performance.
+Parents may assist the Tryout Director to check in players, and organize the field.

 Checking in Players